KataTam/DiagTestCluster/README.md

 Forest plots: Allow for comparison of outcomes obtained by each method.
 ____________________________

+Some remarks:
+The methods reported by Genders et al. (2012) are validated using their dataset and supplementary materials.
+They report slightly different CI's in the main text vs. in the supplementary materials, the latter of which
+are exactly reproduced by the R script.
+CI's from the mixed effects logistic regression (called logistic
+random-effects model by Genders et al., 2012) are slightly different due to the default number of quadrature
+points when approximating the integral over the random effects structure (1 in R's glmer vs. 7 in STATA's xtmelogit).

 When sourcing the script, use the "print.eval=TRUE" option so that the forest plots can be generated, e.g.: source("~path/Advanced_screening_diagnostics_Tamasi_website.R", print.eval=TRUE)